jamiemcg/BUSCO_phylogenomics/README.md

 ![BUSCO Phylogenomics pipeline](./pipeline.png)

 This pipeline runs directly on the output from BUSCO.
-Move results directories from each BUSCO run (begins with "run_" by default) into the same directory.
+Move results directories from each BUSCO run into the same directory.
 Example structure, where `INPUT_DIRECTORY` is passed to the `-d` parameter of the pipeline:

 ```
 * INPUT_DIRECTORY